broadinstitute/depmap_omics/README.md

 ### Creating your Terra Workspaces:

 1. You first need a [Terra](https://app.terra.bio/#) account with correct billing setup.
 See [here](https://support.terra.bio/hc/en-us/articles/360034677651-Account-setup-and-exploring-Terra) for a tutorial on getting started.
-2. use the different *_pipeline folders, they contain everything to setup the workspace correctly
+2. Use the different *_pipeline folders, they contain everything to setup the workspace correctly
   1. use the WDL scripts available in:
     - https://dockstore.org/my-workflows/github.com/broadinstitute/depmap_omics/WGS_pipeline
     - https://dockstore.org/my-workflows/github.com/broadinstitute/depmap_omics/WGS_aggregate
     - https://dockstore.org/my-workflows/github.com/broadinstitute/depmap_omics/RNA_pipeline
     - https://dockstore.org/my-workflows/github.com/broadinstitute/depmap_omics/RNA_aggregate
   2. export them to your workspace
-  3. add he required workspace data listed in all_configs.json (under GENERAL.workspace.attributes)
+  3. add the required workspace data listed in all_configs.json (under GENERAL.workspace.attributes)
   4. setup the right inputs and outpus for your workflows using the inputs_[WORKFLOW_NAME].json and outputs_[WORKFLOW_NAME].json files
 3. load your samples so that their bam and bam index google storage filepath get listed in the right data column to WGS_pipeline and RNA pipeline.
 4. create a sample set with the set of samples you want to analyse.

-Once this is done, you can run your jupyter notebook server and open the `CCLE_\*` jupyter files corresponding to our RNA pipeline and WGS pipeline (older versions for WES (CN and mutations are available in a previous commit labelled 20Q4)).
+Once this is done, you can launch your jupyter notebook server and run the `*_CCLE` jupyter notebooks corresponding to our RNA pipeline and WGS pipeline (older versions for WES (CN and mutations are available in a previous commit labelled 20Q4)).

 Remark:
   1. you cannot run the `_...()` functions listed in the notebooks.
   2. you will need to use the `postProcesssing()` functions for post processing instead of the CCLE ones.
-  3. you will need to change some of the variables in the prod config file.
+  3. you will need to change some of the variables in the `config_prod.py`.
-  4. you wont be able to run the function conditional on the CCLE boolean.
+  4. you won't be able to run the function conditional on the CCLE boolean.
 You can however reimplement them to create your own pipeline.

 The notebook architectures are as follows:

-1. UpLoading and preprocessing
+1. Uploading and preprocessing
 2. Running the Terra Pipelines
-3. DownLoading and postProcessing the samples
+3. Downloading and postprocessing the samples
-4. QC, grouping and uploading to the DepMap portal

 ## Pipeline Walkthrough <a name="running-pipeline"></a>